X

 For example, I can ask questions like:

 • .
-What will be my main responsibilities in this role?
+What will be your main responsibilities in this position?

 • .
-How is the onboarding process going?
+What is the team integration process?

 • .
-What are the goals of this work-study program?
+What are the objectives of this work-study program?

 • .
-How does the follow-up with my tutor work?
+How is the mentorship and follow-up with my tutor structured?

 These questions show that I’m really interested in the position.
 Even if I don’t have any questions, it’s important to ask one or two to show the recruiter that I’m engaged and taking an active role in the interview.